- Date : 16/06/2020

 Youth is not the only age when people make financial mistakes.
 By not starting with financial planning early, youngsters can look back at their follies with regret in the decades that lie ahead.
 But even at a more mature age, people may take decisions or develop habits that can jeopardise their financial future.
 This may happen out of compulsion or just by losing sight of the bigger picture of a financially secure future.
 Here are some of the money mistakes that people make in their 40s:

-You may be earning very well, but if you don’t earmark portions of your income for the future in a planned manner, the chances are that the income will just fizzle away, leaving you unprepared for the future.
+You may be earning very well, but if you don’t earmark portions of your income for the future in a planned manner, the chances are that the income will just fizzle away.Not saving enough is the number one mistake you can make in your 40s, leaving you unprepared for the future.

 If part of your dues include debts where a high rate of interest is charged, your priority should be to pay the debt off at the earliest.
-So, if you are saving some of your money and continuing the high-debt interest, you are actually losing money in terms of the interest cost.
+So even if you are saving some of your money and in turn using that to service a high-interest debt, you are actually losing money out of pocket to pay the interest cost.

 3. Building an emergency fund

 The size of your emergency fund that you envisaged a decade would no longer apply once you take inflation into account.
 With passing age, the possibility and nature of emergencies also evolve.
 An emergency fund of a 20-year-old could be a few months’ worths of savings to see through a period of unemployment.
-But, in your 40s, you have to increase the size of your emergency fund to factor in your family as well.
+But, in your 40s, you have to increase the size of your emergency fund to factor in your health, standard of living and family as well.

 4. Retirement planning